 - Repackaging the app

-- Moving the application’s sandbox under the name of a different package
+- Moving the application sandbox under the name of a different package

 - Attempts to recognize and modify Appdome security defenses

-This ensures that nobody can change your app after you release it.
+This ensures that bad actors cannot modify your mobile app after you release it.